Now that we’ve got a structured team that’s executing, we’ve arrived at our last system, a System for Leveling Up.

 It’s far better to embrace the “Game” and designate game designers to continually tweak game mechanics to incentive the desired career progression paths and business objectives.

 It’s far too common and easy to reward progress exclusively for fancy new features.
 The unsexy work of paying off tech debt and maintenance easily goes unnoticed and unrewarded.
-However, this is exactly kind of the work that is essential to healthy operations.
+However, this is exactly the kind of work that is essential to healthy operations.

 If the “Game” explicably rewards the unsexy bits — and even prioritizes them over features — then those incentives will create a radically cleaner codebase.